fulmicoton/fulmicoton.github.io/_posts/2013-02-06-fibonacci.markdown

 {% endhighlight %}

-We now have a solution which is linear in both memory and computational time.
+We now have a solution which is linear in computational time and constant in memory.

 <a id="analytical"></a>Analytical Formula and the gold number